aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/management/delete-worksheet-from-spreadsheet/_index.md

 ### Delete worksheet from Spreadsheet API Specification

-The [Delete worksheet from Spreadsheet API Specification](https://reference.aspose.cloud/cells/#/ManagementController/DeleteWorksheetFromSpreadsheet) defines a publicly accessible programming interface, allowing you to carry out REST interactions directly from a web browser.
+The <a href="https://reference.aspose.cloud/cells/#/ManagementController/DeleteWorksheetFromSpreadsheet" rel="noopener noreferrer">Delete worksheet from Spreadsheet API Specification</a> defines a publicly accessible programming interface, allowing you to carry out REST interactions directly from a web browser.

 ### Use Aspose.Cells Cloud SDKs

 Using an SDK is the fastest way to develop, as it abstracts low‑level details and lets you delete a worksheet with minimal code.
-Please check the [GitHub repository](https://github.com/aspose-cells-cloud) for a complete list of Aspose.Cells Cloud SDKs.
+Please check the <a href="https://github.com/aspose-cells-cloud" rel="noopener noreferrer">GitHub repository</a> for a complete list of Aspose.Cells Cloud SDKs.

 The following code examples demonstrate how to call Aspose.Cells web services using various SDKs: